zum Inhalt springen

 Programme

-The Double Master's programme offered jointly by the University of Cologne and the University of Groningen is an innovative and unique programme that will allow you to gain valuable international experience.
-Through this programme, you will gain a comprehensive understanding of the theories, methods and practices of social research in both academic and practical settings.
-You will explore topics such as social inequality, migration, and cultural diversity, and develop the skills and knowledge needed to address complex social issues in today's rapidly changing world.
+The Double Master's Programme offered jointly by the University of Cologne and the University of Groningen is an innovative and unique programme that will allow you to gain a comprehensive understanding of the theories, methods and practices of social research in both academic and practical settings.
+Benefit from the expertise of two leading universities, enjoy the advantages of an interdisciplinary approach and gain valuable international experience.

-• Explore topics such as migration, education, health, income and changing family structures in the context of demographic change and social inequalities
+• Explore topics such as migration, health, education, income, aging and changing family structures in the context of demographic change and social inequalities

 • Get a better understanding of pressing social issues related to demographic change and social inequality

-• Learn how to use social and demographic research to inform policies and interventions aimed at promoting social cohesion and reducing inequalities
+• Learn how to translate social and demographic research results to inform an audience outside the research community and policy makers

 Courses